EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 * What's the difference between all the different SSDs (SN7100, SN850X, etc)?

-  Framework Laptop 13 Pro with Intel Core Ultra Series 3 processors supports both PCIe Gen 4.0 and Gen 5.0 SSDs.\<br\>SN850X is Western Digital's top-end SSD, using NVMe Gen4 to support an incredible 7,300MB/s maximum read throughput.
-SN7100 is a DRAM-less SSD that uses NVMe Gen4 for up to 7,250MB/s maximum read throughput.\<br\>Phison PS5031-E31T is a Gen 5.0 SSD with much higher read speeds up to 10,300 MB/s, coming with DRAM-less design for better power efficiency, but Gen 5.0 SSDs are still more power consuming than Gen 4.0.\<br\>If you prioritize speed, choose Gen 5.0.
+  Framework Laptop 13 Pro with Intel Core Ultra Series 3 processors supports both PCIe Gen 4.0 and Gen 5.0 SSDs.
+  SN850X is Western Digital's top-end SSD, using NVMe Gen4 to support an incredible 7,300MB/s maximum read throughput.
+SN7100 is a DRAM-less SSD that uses NVMe Gen4 for up to 7,250MB/s maximum read throughput.
+  Phison PS5031-E31T is a Gen 5.0 SSD with much higher read speeds up to 10,300 MB/s, coming with DRAM-less design for better power efficiency, but Gen 5.0 SSDs are still more power consuming than Gen 4.0.
+  If you prioritize speed, choose Gen 5.0.
 If you care about power efficiency and battery life, choose Gen 4.0.

 Close